 Each block of land in Japan has two ratios called “Yosekiritsu” and “Kenpeiritsu” which set the limit for the total size of the house and the size of the footprint of the house on the land.

 Yosekiritsu is the total volume or size of the house in relation to the land.
 It is expressed in percentage terms.
-For example, a 100sqm block of land with a yosekiritsu or building volume of 150% means you can build a house up to 150sqm (100sqm x 150%) in size (not including the whole basement).
+For example, a 100sqm block of land with a yosekiritsu or building volume of 150% means you can build a house up to 150sqm (100sqm x 150%) in size (not including the basement and other allowances for a garage).

 Kenpeiritsu is the building to land coverage ratio.
 It is also expressed in percentage terms.
-For example, a 100sqm block of land with a kenpeiritsu or building coverage ratio of 70% means the structure can cover up to 70sqm (100sqm x 70%) of the block of land.
+For example, a 100sqm block of land with a kenpeiritsu or building coverage ratio of 70% means the footprint of the structure can cover up to 70sqm (100sqm x 70%) of the block of land.

 There may also be laws that designate how close your house is allowed to be built to the boundary.
 A wider distance is good if you don’t want to hear your neighbours snore or shower, but it will also restrict the size of your home.

-It is important to check whether the house is within the zoning regulations.
+It is important to check whether the current house was built within the zoning regulations.
 Some houses may exceed these due to the previous owner making illegal additions.
-This can limit financing options.
+This can limit financing options, and usually requires a full cash purchase.

 Some areas may restrict building heights.
-This may be common in neighbourhoods that are designated scenic or landscape zones.
+Category I and II Exclusively Low-Rise Residential Areas have height limits of 10 ~ 12 meters.
+Height limits may also be common in neighbourhoods that are designated scenic or landscape zones.

 The Fire Services Act may restrict houses on flagpole or battle-axe blocks of land to 2-storey only.